Jwcmbr/Snake-game-in-Python/README.md

 # Snake-game-in-Python
-Easy to implement Snake game source code
+Easy to use Snake game script code